Feature request #5713

 Adding command line options for use with SEXTANTE doesn't make much sense as you would need to create a new instance of QGIS, do work, then close.

-#4 Updated by Alexander Bruy about 7 years ago
+#4 Updated by Alexander Bruy over 7 years ago

 Paolo Cavallini wrote: